sachitale/simple-ng-data-table/README.md

 See at the botton to check how to add new row to the table.
 The primary purpose of this code is to understand how directives work.

-To add new rows do the following on chrome dev console:

 Use the following sample HTML file.
 ```html